Knowledge of Neonatal Danger Signs

 Note: If less than three signs are stated, keep probing: “Are there any other warning signs you know?”

-Calculate the indicator’s value by dividing the number respondents aware of at least three of the pre-defined warning signs by the total number of respondents and multiplying the result by 100
+To calculate the indicator’s value, divide the number respondents aware of at least three of the pre-defined warning signs by the total number of respondents.
+Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by location (rural/ urban), socio-economic characteristics (education level, wealth quintile) and the number of respondent’s children (none, one, two, three, four …).